Sport Ireland Carding 2022 - 2024

 are all aligned to two key sets of rules and/or conditions:

-• Those written and prescribed to all nations by the World Aquatics – the world governing body for aquatic sports;
+1. Those written and prescribed to all nations by World Aquatics (WA), the world governing body for aquatic sports;

-The ‘Swim Ireland Rule Book for Clubs, Members & Affiliates’ was approved by the Board of Swim Ireland in September 2018.
-Within this, the rules clearly state who is and who is not eligible to claim and/or benefit from points a – c listed above and this Rule Book parallels the rules and requirements of both World Aquatics and the Irish Government in this sense.
+An amendment to the ‘Swim Ireland Rule Book for Clubs, Members & Affiliates (Section 7)’ was approved by the Board of Swim Ireland in November 2023.
+Within this, the rules clearly state who is and who is not eligible to claim and/or benefit from points a – c listed above, and the Rule Book parallels the rules and requirements of both World Aquatics and the Irish Government in this sense.
 Swim Ireland National Championships and Competitions may adopt additional meet conditions which do not contravene the Swim Ireland Rule Book but add to or embellish these rules

 The Swim Ireland Performance department do not and will not actively recruit athletes from outside of the island of Ireland (swimming and diving) who may be eligible to represent Ireland.
 However, when such an athlete contacts Swim Ireland of their own volition, the Performance department do provide guidance to such persons in terms of:

-• Whether they are eligible to compete in Irish Regional or National domestic competitions and which competitions are mandatory for potential selection to the National Squad and/or a National Team
+4. Whether they are eligible to compete in Irish Regional or National domestic competitions and which competitions are mandatory for potential selection to the National Programme and/or a National Teams

 Swim Ireland do not prejudice Irish eligibility in regards to any athlete based on their gender, disability/impairment, marital status, political and/or religious belief/activity, sexual orientation, ethnicity and/or gender identity and follow the very same principle in not prejudicing Irish eligibility in regards to any athlete based on their place of residence, place of birth and/or accent.